cristovao-n/cristovao-n/README.md

 # Presentation in English
 - 👋 Hi, my name is Cristovão,  I'm 18 years old, I'm from Brazil, my native language is Portuguese, but I can understand English too.
 I am "Técnico em Informática Integrado ao Ensino Médio" by "IFPB - Campus Esperança" and I study Computer Science at the "UFCG - Universidade Federal de Campina Grande".
-- I started to learn logic programming in 2018 at IFPB when I was just 14.
+- I started to learn logic programming in 2018 at IFPB.
 In 2021 I started to deal seriously with programming and decided to study the Javascript ecosystem deeply.

 - 🌱 Currently, I'm working in the front-end right now, with ReactJS at Diletta Solutions.